massahud/turing/README.md

     <-exit
 ```

-As we can see when executing test4, the program works as expected.
-Which means
+As we can see when executing test4, the program now works as expected.
-we can use the same shutdown techniques that we use for go applications.

 ![test4 output](./assets/test4_output.png)